AvolitesLtd/TitanManual/prismdocs/player/play/banks.md

 ## Table View

-*Table View* gives more information about video / audio codecs, resolution, whether hardware acceleration is avaible on the media and much more.
+*Table View* gives more information about video / audio codecs, resolution, whether hardware acceleration is available on the media and much more.

 ![Prism Player Banks](/prismdocs/images/player-table-banks.png)